Prajwal5180/Defender-for-Cloud/modules/module1-mdcwalkthrough.md

 # Module 1 - Exploring Microsoft Defender for Cloud

-### Task 1: Understanding Microsoft Defender for Cloud dashboard
+### Task 1: Understanding Microsoft Defender for Cloud Dashboard

 1. Open **Azure Portal** and search for **Microsoft Defender for Cloud (1)** and then click on it from the search results **(2)**.

     ![Microsoft Defender for Cloud](../images/M0-T1-S1.2.png)

-2. On the **Overview (1)** blade notes that it now provides a unified view into the security posture and includes multiple independent cloud security pillars such as **Security posture, Regulatory compliance, Workload protections, Firewall Manager, Inventory, and Information protection (preview) (2)**.
+2. On the **Overview (1)** blade notes that it now provides a unified view into the security posture and includes multiple independent cloud security pillars such as **Security posture, Regulatory compliance, Workload protections, Firewall Manager, Inventory, and Information Protection (preview) (2)**.
 Each of these pillars also has its own dedicated dashboard allowing deeper insights and actions around that vertical, providing easy access and better visibility for security professionals.

-   > **Info**: Microsoft Defender for Cloud takes time to populate information such as secure score, compliance, recommendations etc. after enabling the services and enrolling the servers to Microsoft Defender for Cloud.
+   > **Info**: Microsoft Defender for Cloud takes time to populate information such as secure score, compliance, recommendations, etc. after enabling the services and enrolling the servers to Microsoft Defender for Cloud.

    ![Microsoft Defender for Cloud Snapshot](../images/M1-T1-S1.png)